qarmin/Qarminer/README.md

 - Variant Tester - test functions in builtin Godot classes like String
 - Reparenting/Deleting - tool to reparent and delete randomly nodes
 - Simple Things - creates and deletes objects of every class
+- CSharpCreate - C# files creator with all available functions
+- GDScriptCreator - creates broken GDScript files that should leak, crash or worse
+- ManualTesting/SingletonTesting - create file with functions executed on singletons(similar to Function executor, but singleton objects cannot be instanced)
+- Simple Scene creator - creates random scene files with random nodes

 Qarminer can test functions with random data(used for fuzzing - just look into CI of this project) or always with same(used as simple check in Godot CI)